9 minsPublished on 3/23/2023

 What is a hardware wallet?

 A hardware wallet is a physical device, such as a USB or Bluetooth device, that stores your public and private keys.
-They are purpose-built to be immune from hacks and thefts.
+They are built to be safer from hacks and thefts.

 Hardware wallet users can still use their funds across dApps by linking the wallet to an internet-connected device.
 Even when connected to the internet, most hardware wallets do not expose your private keys to the internet.
 Instead, they first sign transactions within the device and then broadcast them to the blockchain network.